vbuterin/pybitcointools/README.md

     python pybtctool send cMrziExc6iMV8vvAML8QX9hGDP8zNhcsKbdS9BqrRa1b4mhKvK6f ye9FSaGnHH5A2cjJ9s2y9XTgyJZefB5huz 44907516684 --fee 20000 --coin dash --testnet
     {"status": "success", "data": {"txid": "725ff2599700462905aafe658a082c0545c2749f779a7c9114421b4ca65183d0", "network": "DASHTEST"}}

-The arguments are the private key of the sender, the receiver and fee.
+The arguments are the private key of the sender, the receiver's address and the fee (default 10000).
 Change will be returned to the sender.
 ### Listing of main coin-specific commands:

 * privkey_to_pubkey    : (privkey) -> pubkey